 Yup, that’s how your brain works.
 When you’re learning or practicing your copywriting skills, or when you’re writing for clients for that matter, your brain is working hard when you’re actively engaged in that task.

 But it’s also working while you’re not engaged in that task.
 It’s taking new things you’ve learned and creating neural pathways to make it permanent.
-It’s working through problems or challenges to come up with the solution.
-It’s generating new and creative ideas.
+Working through problems or challenges to come up with the solution.
+Generating new and creative ideas.

 You need to take time off.